cloudnativetrainings/trainings/kubernetes_fundamentals_for_operators/.99_todos/labs.md

 * 120 => does not work due to some strange GCP shell issue

 # kubeconfig for doing later labs should be automated in some way

+# teardown persistent disks in gcp
+as it looks they are not deleted